Cancer and Physiotherapy: How does a physiotherapist help people with cancer?

 On the other hand, Physiotherapy is drug free so there are no side effects.
 The physiotherapist is capable of treating any form of pain without causing any harm.
 The physiotherapist can help you manage your pain through electrotherapy, soft tissue work (massage), movement therapy, exercise, virtual reality, advice and pain education.

 At Ace Physiotherapy, we would perform a thorough health consultation with the patient and their family members.
-Then, we will move on to physical examination to get some baseline measurements on strength, sensitivity, range of movement, function and level of mobility.
+Then, we will move on to physical examination to get a baseline measurement on strength, sensitivity, range of movement, function and level of mobility.
 We will then discuss and set some goals with the patient with the SMART method (Specific, Measurable, Achievable, Realistic & Time).
 Once all the information is gathered, the physiotherapist will present the clinical findings, severity of condition, prognosis and treatment options to the patient and family.
 Normally, this will turn into a question and answer session before the physiotherapist proceed to treatment or advice.

 If you have any questions about your health or anything that concerns you, you can contact us here, whatsapp us or give us a call at +6014-9631371.